 The pledge, anticipated to be unveiled at a press conference Thursday in McLean, Va., with automobile makers, the National Highway Traffic Safety Administration and insurance institute, follows a preliminary guarantee from some vehicle companies in September to ultimately make the braking technology standard.

 Automatic emergency-braking systems use automobile sensing units including cameras, radars and lasers to spot impending crashes.
 The systems then warn vehicle drivers prior to engaging brakes instantly if the driver doesn t react quickly enough.
-Feel free to contact palm beach accident lawyers for more advice.

 Regulatory authorities have been pushing automobile makers to put the technology on more vehicles to assist reduce traffic fatalities.
 Other automated innovations turning up on automobiles include lane-departure warnings, crash cautions and systems developed to steer automobiles back when they drift out of lanes on highways.